MaximTarovik-Reg/stockReplenishment/README.md

 ## :detective: Clients' orders Heat Map

-By running "clientMap.hmtml" you get access to the clients' orders heatMap, here you can filter the results by certain parameters and watch the displayed data.
+By running "clientMap.html" you get access to the clients' orders heatMap, here you can filter the results by certain parameters and watch the displayed data.